Suzy Shinn

 Suzanne Lyn Shinn (born December 20, 1994) is an American producer, songwriter, and engineer based in Los Angeles.
 Shinn majored in music production and engineering at Berklee College of Music.
 She is known for her work with Panic! at the Disco, Weezer, Fall Out Boy, Dua Lipa, and Katy Perry, among many others.
 She co-wrote and produced "Catch 22" by Australian rapper Illy featuring Anne-Marie which went on to win the 2018 APRA Urban work of the year.
 In 2019, Shinn also released a Splice sample pack featuring drum and vocal samples.

-She has also contributed music to various movies and TV shows including Zootopia+ in 2022.
+2026 releases produced by Shinn include Modest Mouse's album An Eraser and a Maze, and Kid Sistr's EP American Teenage Prophecy, which she also co-wrote.